Magic-JD/is-fast/README.md

 ## Installing the program (🐧 🍏 🪟)

-Run the following command to clone the repository:
+Run the following command to clone the repository and install it on your system:

 ```sh
 git clone https://github.com/Magic-JD/is-fast.git